Jamie Brewer

-Jamie Brewer is an American actress and model.
+Jamie Brewer (born 1984 or 1985) is an American actress and model.
 She is best known for her roles in the FX horror anthology television series American Horror Story.

-In its first season, Murder House, she portrayed Adelaide "Addie" Langdon; in the third season, Coven, she portrayed Nan, an enigmatic and clairvoyant witch; in the fourth season Freak Show, she portrayed Chester Creb's vision of his doll, Marjorie; in the seventh season Cult, she portrayed Hedda, a member of the 'SCUM' crew, led by feminist Valerie Solanas; and she also returned to her role as Nan in the eighth season, Apocalypse.
+In its first season, Murder House, she portrayed Adelaide "Addie" Langdon; in the third season, Coven, she portrayed Nan, a clairvoyant witch; in the fourth season Freak Show, she portrayed Chester Creb's vision of his doll, Marjorie; in the seventh season Cult, she portrayed Hedda, a member of the 'SCUM' crew, led by feminist Valerie Solanas; and she returned to the role of Nan in the eighth season, Apocalypse.

+In 2015, Brewer became the first woman with Down syndrome to walk the red carpet at New York Fashion Week.

 Life and career

 Brewer grew up loving all forms of the arts, especially movies and theater productions.
 She started by taking theater classes in 1999 at a College for Kids class during her middle school years.
 She performed in dramas, musicals, comedies, and many improvisations during her theater training at Dionysus Theater.
 Brewer appeared and spoke in PSAs for the Super Bowl of Caring Houston Food Drive in Houston, Texas for two consecutive years which aired on NBC, ABC, and CBS.
 Brewer continues her stage training through The Groundlings Theater and School.

 In 2011, Brewer made her television debut as Adelaide "Addie" Langdon in American Horror Story: Murder House.
 "I first got word of the audition for the show from a friend of mine."
 She said.
 "They were looking for a young lady with Down syndrome who could act.
 My headshot and resume were submitted and I was called for an audition and, to my surprise I got the part.
 I was so excited."

 About her role, Brewer stated: "Adelaide is a complex character, but the most difficult part of playing Adelaide is learning how to portray someone who isn't always viewed acceptable to her mother and society.
 This is a new challenge for me."

 After the show's first season ended, she appeared on Southland in an episode titled "Heat", which aired on February 20, 2013.
 Also in 2013, she returned to American Horror Story for the third season, subtitled Coven, playing the supporting role of Nan, a young witch who is clairvoyant.